BNP-Paribas IP upgrades shares, cuts government bonds

-LONDON BNP Paribas Investment Partners is buying stocks and selling government bonds, arguing the recent slump in global equities and surge in high-rated bonds does not reflect economic conditions, the head of its tactical allocation team said on Thursday.
+LONDON Oct 16 BNP Paribas Investment Partners is buying stocks and selling government bonds, arguing the recent slump in global equities and surge in high-rated bonds does not reflect economic conditions, the head of its tactical allocation team said.

 BNP Paribas IP, which manages assets worth 55 billion euros(70.26 billion US dollar), upgraded its tactical allocation on developed-market equities to "overweight" from "neutral" and downgraded government bonds to "underweight" from "neutral".